A Story of Consecration: Loving Jesus with Our Best

 “Now when Jesus was in Bethany, in the house of Simon the leper, a woman came to Him, having an alabaster flask of ointment of great value, and she poured it on His head as He reclined at table.”

 The ointment the woman poured on the Lord’s head was something precious and costly.
 Made by compounding oil with aromatic resins and spices, such ointments were used in cosmetics, as medicine, and to anoint the body of a deceased person for burial.
 Because ointment was so costly, it was stored very carefully in a special flask made of alabaster.

 That ointment must have been the most valuable thing the woman owned, and she had been keeping it in reserve.
 Yet she came and poured her treasured possession on the Lord’s head lavishly, freely, and unreservedly.

 The Lord hadn’t asked the woman to pour out the ointment on Him.
 So why did she do it?

 Prior to this, the Lord Jesus had spoken of His imminent death and resurrection on four different occasions in the book of Matthew.
 He told those who were with Him that He would suffer many things from the chief priests, elders, and scribes; be condemned to death by them; and be delivered to the Gentiles.
 He said that the Gentiles would mock Him, scourge Him, and ultimately crucify Him.
 And He also told them that after these things, He would be raised on the third day.

 After hearing the Lord speak these things, the woman came and anointed Jesus.
 Note 1 in the New Testament Recovery Version on Matthew 26:12 explains what prompted the woman (identified as Mary in John 12) to pour her ointment on the Lord:

 “Mary received the revelation of the Lord’s death by the Lord’s words in [Matthew] 16:21; 17:22-23; 20:18-19; and v.
-2. Hence, she grasped the opportunity to pour the best she had upon the Lord.
+2 of this chapter.
+Hence, she grasped the opportunity to pour upon the Lord the best that she had.
 To love the Lord with our best requires a revelation concerning Him.”